Artificial Rupture of Membranes (Amniotomy) – Purpose, Procedure & Risks

 Procedure of Amniotomy

-The amniotomy procedure is performed in the labour room and does not take much time.
-Here is how the procedure is usually performed:
+A controlled artificial rupture of membranes is performed in the labour room and usually takes only a few minutes.
+Here is how the procedure is generally performed (1):

 - You will be made to lie down on your back with your legs parted and bend.